shubhadeepmandal394/flappy-bird-clone/README.md

 Preferred Resolution : 1080 x 2160: 440dpi
 ```

-#### Download the Application
+#### Download the Game

 - To download the application [click here](https://github.com/shubhadeepmandal394/flappy-bird-clone/raw/master/assets/apk/flappybird-v1.0.apk)

-#### Run the Application on a Online Simulator
+#### Run the Game on a Online Simulator

-You can run the application in BrowserStack.
+You can run the game in BrowserStack.
 BrowserStack is a cloud web and mobile testing platform that allows the users to run live mobiles apps on it.

 - How To Use Browser Stack ?
   - Go to the official site of [Browser Stacks](https://www.browserstack.com/users/sign_in).